Petr Gumennik: 2019–2020 season: World Junior bronze

-2020–2021 season
+2020–2021 season: First Grand Prix medal

 Turning to the senior ranks full-time, Gumennik debuted his programs at the senior Russian test skates.
 Competing on the domestic Cup of Russia series, he won the bronze medal at the second stage in Moscow.

 With the COVID-19 pandemic continuing to affect international travel, the ISU opted to run the Grand Prix based primarily on geographic location, and Gumennik was assigned to the 2020 Rostelecom Cup.
 He placed second in the short program with a clean skate.
 He was sixth in the free skate, falling on an underrotated quad Salchow, but won the bronze medal.

 A week before the 2021 Russian Championships, Gumennik began to suffer back pain which limited his training.
 He placed eighth in the short program after falling on his triple Axel and landing badly on his quad Salchow attempt.
 He was seventh in the free skate, rising to seventh place overall.

 Gumennik participated in the 2021 Russian Cup Final, taking the silver medal.